NEUROCOGNITIVE AND BEHAVIORAL DEVELOPMENT LAB

 Research Coordinator

 Hanna Gemmell graduated in 2023 with a B.S. in Psychology.
 As a research coordinator for the NBDL, she coordinates multiple studies working with autistic adults.
 She gained an interest is ASD research after completing a Capstone project on how law enforcement officers are trained on ASD.
-After her time working with Dr. Wang, Hanna plans to pursue a Ph.D. in Forensic Psychology.
+After her time working with Dr. Wang, Hanna plans to pursue a Ph.D. in Clinical Psychology with a focus on Forensic Psychology.
 Following her completion of a Ph.D., she hopes to work within criminal justice systems and continue to advocate for proper ASD training within the legal system.

 Postdoctoral Fellow